Investing

 Jim Rickards-An Economist and Author

-Jim Rickards is a lawyer, economist, investment banker, and author.
-Over his 35-year career on Wall Street, Rickards served as a senior advisor for companies such as Citibank, Long-Term Capital Management, and the hedge fund Caxton Associates.
-Famously, Rickards led the 1998 negotiation with the US Treasury that ultimately resulted in the government bailout of Long-Term Capital Management.
+As a lawyer, economist, investment banker, and author, Jim Rickards brings 35 years of Wall Street experience to his analysis.
+Throughout his career, he held senior advisory roles at major institutions including Citibank, Long-Term Capital Management, and hedge fund Caxton Associates.
+Most notably, Rickards spearheaded the critical 1998 negotiations with the US Treasury that led to the government bailout of Long-Term Capital Management.

-After leaving Wall Street, Rickards became an influential speaker and author on global financial issues.
-He has written six books over the past decade including Currency Wars: The Making of the Next Global Crisis, The New Case for Gold, and The New Great Depression: Winners and Losers in a Post-Pandemic World.
+Since departing Wall Street, Rickards has emerged as a prominent voice on global financial matters through speaking engagements and publishing.
+His six books from the past decade include influential titles such as Currency Wars: The Making of the Next Global Crisis, The New Case for Gold, and The New Great Depression: Winners and Losers in a Post-Pandemic World.

 Jim Rickards - An Investment Advisor